Vianpyro/Penny-Game/README.md

 ## Usage

-1. Open the front-end site (hosted on GitHub Pages).
+1. Open the frontend site (hosted on GitHub Pages).
 2. Join a game or create a new one.
 3. Play the Penny Game with other online players in real time.